dotnet/docs-aspire/docs/deployment/overview.md

 ## Deploy to Azure

-With .NET Aspire, Preview 1 enables deployment to Azure Container Apps.
+.NET Aspire enables deployment to Azure Container Apps.
 We expect the number of environments Aspire can deploy to to grow over time.

 ### Azure Container Apps